yyc12345/BallanceBlenderHelper/README.md

 ## Technical Infomation

-Used BM file spec can be found in [there](https://github.com/yyc12345/gist/blob/master/BMFileSpec/BMSpec_ZH.md)(Chinese only).
+Used BM file spec can be found in [there](https://github.com/yyc12345/gist/blob/master/BMFileSpec/BMSpec_ZH.md) (Chinese only).
-Used tools chain principle and the file format located in `meshes` can be found in [there](https://github.com/yyc12345/gist/blob/master/BMFileSpec/YYCToolsChainSpec_ZH.md)(Chinese only).
+Used tools chain principle and the file format located in `meshes` can be found in [there](https://github.com/yyc12345/gist/blob/master/BMFileSpec/YYCToolsChainSpec_ZH.md) (Chinese only).
-The format of the files which are under the `jsons` folder and belong to the BMERevenge section, can be found in [here](https://github.com/yyc12345/gist/blob/master/BMERevenge/DevDocument_ZH.md)
+The format of the files which are under the `jsons` folder and belong to the BMERevenge section, can be found in [here](https://github.com/yyc12345/gist/blob/master/BMERevenge/DevDocument_ZH.md) (Chinese only).

 This plugin will continuously support Blender lastest **LTS** version.
 This plugin will migrate to new version when the new LTS version released.
 Currently, it based on Blender **3.3.x**.